 - Cover dough with a tea towel and let rise for a few hours until it doubles in size.

 - Bake at 375 until light lightly browned, which is about 15-20 minutes.
 NOTE: Touch rolls to see if they bounce back - if they do not, bake a little longer).
-Brushed with melted butter right while warm.
+Brushed with melted butter while warm.
 ENJOY!